wdi-boston-bean/wdi_11_angular_token_auth_app/README.md

 By the end of this, students should be able to:

-- Authenticate a front end application with a Rails API
+- Authenticate users on an AngularJS application with a Rails API
-- Use `localStorage` for storing session information
+- Use `localStorage` for storing session information (as a JSON string)
-- Restrict access to the front end based on authorization
+- Restrict access to any routes unless users are authorized

 ## Instructions